WestDRI/wgpages/content/ray.md

-In Ray Data you can also write your own parallel I/O workflows by hand, defining functions to process rows that will load certain data/file into a specific row, e.g. with something like:
+In Ray Data you can also write your own parallel I/O workflows by hand, defining functions to process rows that will load certain data/file into a specific row, e.g. with something like this:

 ```py
 a = ray.data.from_items([